TWO RELAXING DAYS IN NIAGARA FALLS CANADA

 Take a boat tour

 For a change of pace, take one of Hornblower Niagara Cruises into the heart of the Canadian Horseshoe Falls.
-It is something I recommend to do at least once in your life.
+It is something I recommend doing it at least once in your life.
 I did it twice so far, each time with different people so it felt like a slightly different experience.
 Make sure to secure your belongings from getting soaked.

 Visit Niagara Botanical Gardens